 “All a bad dream.”
 Selphie murmured, her eyes opening and her hand rubbing the sleep from them.

-She sat up and threw off her covers, getting up and having a shower like her normal.
+She sat up and threw off her covers, getting up and having a shower like normal.
 As the hot water splashed over her skin Selphie began to ponder her dream.
 Rinoa leaving, Squall’s icy eyes…

 “That wasn’t a dream.”
 Selphie decided aloud.

-She slammed the hot water off and stepped outside, feeling the icy hair shock her skin into goose bumps.
+She slammed the hot water off and stepped outside, feeling the cold air shock her skin into goose bumps.
 Grabbing a towel and drying herself off as quickly as she could she dressed in her usual yellow jumpsuit and darted outside of her room.
 She had to talk to Squall, and she had to find Rinoa, apologize to Rinoa, talk to Squall, there were three meetings today, but if she skipped one…

-“Think Selphie,” She muttered as she ran.
+“Think, Selphie,” She muttered as she ran.